 - How can you benefit from automating small tasks

-- Which tasks you need to automate (and preferably pronto)
+- Which tasks do you need to automate (and preferably pronto)

-If you feel like automation software would be useful to your ecommerce business, then read on…
+If you feel automation software would be helpful to your ecommerce business, read on…

 What is Ecommerce Automation?

-If you know what business automation is – and we’re sure that you do – then you technically know what ecommerce automation is as well.
-It’s a tool that allows you to stop performing processes, tasks, and even full campaigns manually.
+If you know what business automation is – and we're sure that you do – then you technically know what ecommerce automation is as well.
+It's a tool that allows you to manually stop performing processes, tasks, and even entire campaigns.

 For decades, people have been spending hours upon hours on repetitive aspects of their business that could be easily automated today.

-While these tasks need to be done, they often aren’t worth 100% of your attention.
-That’s why people tend to perform them half-heartedly.
-And that’s where problems start happening.
-Human errors are responsible for anywhere from 60% to 80% of business failures, across all industries.
+While these tasks must be done, they often aren't worth 100% of your attention.
+That's why people tend to perform them half-heartedly.
+And that's where problems start happening.
+Human errors are responsible for anywhere from 60% to 80% of business failures across all industries.

-When using a machine, you won’t have to worry about a lack of focus.
+You won't have to worry about a lack of focus when using a machine.
 A machine will do everything perfectly, saving you a lot of work hours in the process.

 Benefits of Ecommerce Automation

-Automation is a great way to eliminate the errors your workers make on a daily occasion.
+Automation is a great way to eliminate the errors your workers make daily.
 Sure, but is there anything more to it?
-A few mistakes less often isn’t a good enough reason to invest a significant amount of money and, ironically, time into finding the right automation software.
+A few mistakes less often isn't a good enough reason to invest significant money and, ironically, time into finding the right automation software.

 There's more to the entire process than that.

-What’s important to realize is that automation can help you with a number of tasks: keeping track of your inventory, streamlining customer reports, and assessing high-risk orders are just a few of them.
+What's important to realize is that automation can help you with several tasks: keeping track of your inventory, streamlining customer reports, and assessing high-risk orders.

 Here are a few additional benefits you should know about…